 Note: We collaborate with top-tier mental health companies and receive advertising fees from purchases through the Teen Counseling links.

 Teen Counseling is an online platform where teens aged 13-19 can get help from a licensed therapist.
 This service makes affordable, discreet, professional therapy available through a computer, tablet, or smartphone.

-Therapists on Teen Counseling are licensed and accredited, with significant experience helping teenagers and young adults.
-There are a range of counselors and therapists on the platform, including psychologists with a Ph.D. or Psy.D. qualification.
+Teen Counseling consists of accredited Therapists, with significant experience in helping teenagers and young adults.
+There is a variety of counselors and therapists in the platform, including psychologists with a Ph.D. or Psy.D. qualification.